apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 - **process.type**: Process type of DQ job, "BATCH" or "STREAMING".
 - **data.sources**: List of data sources in this DQ job.
 	+ name: Name of this data source, it should be different from other data sources.
-	+ connectors: List of data connectors combined as the same data source.
+	+ connector: Data connector for this data source.
 Details of data connector configuration [here](#data-connector).
 - **evaluate.rule**: Evaluate rule parameters of this DQ job.
 	+ dsl.type: Default dsl type of all the rules.
 	+ rules: List of rules, to define every rule step.
 Details of rule configuration [here](#rule).